PureGero/pure-blog/_posts/2021-08-31-does-memory-affect-api-calls.md

 The results are displayed in the following graph:
 ![Durations for calls to REST apis with varying amounts of memory](/assets/images/aws-lambda-rest-duration-vs-memory.svg)

-It is clear that increasing memory also decreases the duration of calls to REST endpoints.
+Thus, it is clear that increasing the memory allocated to your function also decreases the time spent calling REST endpoints.
 This may be due to an increase in network bandwidth proportional to memory.
 Future experiments should test the bandwidth speed allocation to a function vs the allocated memory.

 In conclusion, not only does increasing an AWS Lambda function's memory decreases execution time by increasing cpu allocation, it also decreases the execution time by decreasing the duration of REST api calls.
 Thus, you do not need to stay at the 128MB memory minimum, but can increase your memory allocation while staying cost effective.